CivicDataLab/2022-Assam-Flood-Response/README.md

 #### Eligible for Domestic donations:
-1. [Hemkunt Foundation](https://hemkuntfoundation.com/donate-now/): National Level NGO that provides relief aid during disasters in over 20 states of India.
-In Assam their efforts are based in Silchar.  **Eligible for Tax Benefits**
-2. [Humanitarian Aid International](https://hai-india.org/assam-flood-response-2022/): Focused on providing relief to displaced population and preparing situation report.  **Eligible for Tax Benefits**
+1. [Humanitarian Aid International](https://hai-india.org/assam-flood-response-2022/): Focused on providing relief to displaced population and preparing situation report.  **Eligible for Tax Benefits**
-3. [Robin Hood Army](https://robinhoodarmy.com): Freshly cooked food in flood affected areas where clean water for cooking is not available.
-They take donations only in kind not in cash.  **NOT Eligible for Tax Benefits**

 We at [CivicDataLab](https://civicdatalab.in/) have been working with the state of Assam since 2017 to improve timely access to government data.
 As of last year, we have been focusing our efforts to build a [holistic data ecosystem](https://www.mcgovern.org/foundation-awards-4-5m-including-new-accelerator-grants-to-advance-data-driven-climate-solutions/) to help better respond to floods and build a long term resilience in partnership with [Open Contracting Partnership](https://www.open-contracting.org/) and [Patrick J. McGovern Foundation](https://www.mcgovern.org/) with the guidance from [Assam State Disaster Management Authority](http://sdmassam.nic.in/) & [Finance Department](https://finance.assam.gov.in/).